Stadio del Conero

 Stadio del Conero was the home field of the Italian football club A.C.
-Ancona until 2010 when the club was canceled by every league.
+Ancona until 2010 when the club declared bankruptcy and was subsequently excluded by every league.

-Currently it is the home of U.S. Ancona A.S.D..
+Currently it is the home of SSC Ancona ASD.

 It is an all seater built in 1992 with a capacity of 23,967.

 International matches

 Three international matches of the Italy national football team have taken place at the stadium: